Vimeo: Developing high-definition content delivery (2009–2017)

 Vimeo began rolling out a major redesign of its site in 2009 aimed to put the user's focus on the video, which ultimately was completed by January 2012.
 The new version was aimed to feature the video playback as the central focus of the design, contrasting with the numerous user interface elements that YouTube had within its layout at the time.

+Art of the Title, the online publication dedicated to title sequence design, uploaded its first video to Vimeo on January 3, 2012.

 From 2008 to 2014, Vimeo had blocked the hosting of video game-related videos as they typically were longer than their normal content and took much of the site's resources.
 Vimeo did allow machinima videos with a narrative structure.
 The ban was lifted by October 2014.

 In December 2014, Vimeo introduced 4K support, though it would only allow downloading due to the low market penetration of 4K displays at the time.
 Streaming of 4K content launched the following year, along with adaptive bitrate streaming support.
 In March 2017, Vimeo introduced 360-degree video support, including support for virtual reality platforms and smartphones, stereoscopic video, and an online video series providing guidance on filming and producing 360-degree videos.

 Support for high-dynamic-range video up to 8k was added in 2017, and AV1 encoding in June 2019.